 I have fond memories of my Grandpa’s fried okra, and as a Southern girl, the only way I wanted to prepare my okra was to fry it!
 So tonight I made a Southern dinner for Koen and me: BBQ porkchops, fried okra, and mashed potatoes.
 I also feel it’s worth noting that I used American barbeque sauce (Sticky Fingers’ Habanero Hot, my favorite, that my mother brought me in April).
 If you buy barbeque sauce here, whether as a sauce or even as a chip flavor, it tastes completely different – and to me, not nearly as delicious!

 It was so nice having a taste of home for dinner, and I owe a special thanks to my friend Isabella!
 After talking about cravings from our home countries, America and Sierra Leone, Isabella told me she knew where to find okra.
-Not only did she bring me okra, but also the habanero peppers that we used in the dürüm dinner.
+Not only did she bring me okra, but also habanero peppers.
 Now I also want to visit the market in Brussels!